Now non-muslims have free travel within Saudi Arabia, can non-muslims go to Madinah and can non-Muslims go to Mecca??

 And there is no ‘Muslim identity card’ (although I did have to reconfirm that with a friend of mine in Saudi when I had a sudden state of panic), and I can confirm that at no point was I asked to show documentation like my passport apart from when I checked into my Madinah Hotel which is standard procedure.

-By the way, I stayed at Mawaddah Altaqwa Hotel which I really recommend as it’s in a great location and a good price!
+By the way, I stayed at Mawaddah Altaqwa Hotel which I highly recommend as it’s in a great location and at a good price! (although it doesn’t seem to be on Booking.com anymore)

 I shared the below screenshots from my Google search on my Instagram as I was getting a lot of questions as to how and why I could visit Medina.